jpsca/tcom/docs/en/docs/guide/extra.md

 </div>
 ```

-You can add or remove attributes before rendering them using the other methods of the `attrs` object.
+You can add or remove arguments before rendering them using the other methods of the `attrs` object.
 For example:

 ```html+jinja
 {#def title #}